 “Members shall ensure that technical regulations are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to international trade.
 For this purpose, technical regulations shall not be more trade-restrictive than necessary to fulfil a legitimate objective, taking account of the risks of non-fulfilment would create.”
 (Article 2.2, Preparation, Adoption and Application of Technical Regulations by Central Government Bodies)

-Under the Agreement on TBT, the WTO considers standards set by the International Organization for Standardization as ‘standards’, whereas those set by governments, intergovernmental organizations or the UN are considered technical regulations (Clap(Boza et al., 2019; Clapp, 1998)p, 1998).
-Therefore, any variation – in the form of legislation, policy or rules – from international standards are considered technical regulations.
+Under the Agreement on TBT, the WTO considers standards set by relevant international standards bodies as ‘standards’, whereas those set by governments, intergovernmental organizations or the UN are considered technical regulations (Boza et al., 2019; Clapp, 1998).
+Therefore, any variation – in the form of legislation, policy, or rules – from international standards are considered technical regulations (Participant 1, 23/08/2019).
 Codex Alimentarius, a body jointly facilitated by WHO and FAO, is responsible for phytosanitary and other food safety standards (Henson and Humphrey, 2009).
 Since it was explicitly recognized by WTO for these standards, Codex is also an approved international standard setter for many food issues, including food labelling standards.
-The important distinction is that international standards can never be considered a TBT, but technical regulations instituted by non-standard setters (e.g., governments) may be considered a TBT.
+The important distinction is that international standards can never be considered a TBT, but technical regulations (legislation, policy, or rules) instituted by non-standard setters (e.g., governments) may be considered a TBT.

 The standard investigated here that includes FOPL is a revision to the existing Caribbean Regional Standard (CRS) 5 on Pre-Packaged Food Labelling, which, although existing as a regional standard, has not been adopted uniformly across CARICOM.
-The existing CRS 5 was introduced in 2010 as a regional standard by a regional standard-setting body – it is therefore considered a technical regulation.
-However, it is mostly in accordance with the Codex General Standard for the Labelling of Prepackaged Food (CXS 1-1985, revised in 2018), and therefore unlikely to be challenged.
+The existing CRS 5 was introduced in 2010 as a regional, however, it is mostly in accordance with the Codex General Standard for the Labelling of Prepackaged Food (CXS 1-1985, revised in 2018).
 The revision to CRS 5 proposed in 2018 added a ‘High-In’ Warning Label style FOPL similar to Chile’s, which has since become a controversial focal point of the process.
 Including FOPL in CRS 5 is framed as a transgression of TBT agreement by industry and other stakeholders, since it moves CRS 5 further from the Codex International Standard.

 Although many private sector actors in the process vocalised this argument, the representatives of the Chambers of Commerce in Barbados and St Kitts stood out in their framing that FOPL in the ‘High-In’ Warning Label format would, unequivocally, constitute a TBT (see below for an explanation of the counterargument) and therefore be challenged at the WTO.
-While the Chamber of Commerce was largely absent from national committees in St Kitts when discussing FOPL and therefore did not make any formal comments or complaints in this regard, their representative did not view FOPL as a legitimate regulation inside the WTO regime.
-Similarly, the Chamber of Commerce in Barbados was described by other participants as vocal and ‘very loud’ in meetings using the same framing.
-This strategy was used by many committee members, especially those from the food industry, as forceful and certain, emanating directly from the ultimate locus of WTO authority.
-At times, however, it was also reframed by industry as an effort to be helpful:
+While the Chamber of Commerce was mostly absent from national committee meetings in St Kitts therefore did not make any formal comments or complaints in this regard, their representative did not view FOPL as a legitimate regulation inside the WTO regime.
+Similarly, the Chamber of Commerce in Barbados was described by other participants as ‘very loud’ (Participant 31, 24/07/19) in meetings using the same framing.
+Many committee members framed FOPL as a certain TBT, especially those from the food industry, using the weight of the TBT Agreement inside the standard-setting process to legitimize this claim.
+At times, industry actors went so far as to claim they were being helpful in protecting countries from having to fight a potential WTO challenge:

 “They [industry] go into [the] WTO argument.
 This, this is a WTO problem and Barbados will get in trouble as a country with WTO - if you go in this direction… we just want to help you.
 We just want to protect you.
 Thanks.”
-Arthur Phillips (Barbados Ministry of Health)
+Arthur Phillips (Barbados Ministry of Health), 08/22/19